Everything you need to know about September rail strikes

 Who is taking industrial action, and when?

-The train drivers’ union, Aslef, will stage a one-day strike on Friday 1 September and mount an overtime ban the following day.
+The train drivers’ union, Aslef, staged a one-day strike on Friday 1 September and called an overtime ban the following day.

-The RMT says 20,000 of its members across 14 train operators will walk out for a second successive Saturday at the end of the summer holidays, on 2 September
+The RMT says 20,000 of its members across 14 train operators have walked out for a second successive Saturday at the end of the summer holidays, on 2 September

 Why have these dates been chosen?